LCC-CIT/CS235IM-Demos/README.md

 An app that shows a table of plants with an alphabetic section index on the right side.
 Clicking on a plant name pops up an alert with information about the plant.

 ### StarTrekCastDemo
-Uses a UITableView and a UIDetialView to create a master-detail app.
+Uses a UITableView and a UIDetailView to create a master-detail app.
 ___
 These apps were written for use with a class I teach at Lane Community College, CS235IM, Intermediate Mobile Applications Development: iOS.